 The first race on Sunday is due off at 11.55am.
 Saturday’s opener is set for 11.35pm.

 Prices for all seven races at Fairyhouse on Sunday can be found via this link

-SCROLL DOWN this page to see a profile on every declared runner for the three Grade 1 races on Sunday’s card.
+SCROLL DOWN this page to see a profile on each of the runners for the three Grade 1 races at Fairyhouse on Sunday, plus selections.

 Sponsored by BarOneRacing.com, the Winter Festival at Fairyhouse is now established as the most-important jumps meeting in Ireland this side of Christmas.

 Bar One Racing’s involvement began in 2006 through sponsorship of the Royal Bond Novice Hurdle.
-Two years later, the meeting’s other Grade 1 races, the Drinmore Novice Chase and the Hatton’s Grace Hurdle, began carrying our name.
-It has been a happy and successful partnership with Fairyhouse ever since.
+Two years later, the meeting’s other Grade 1 races, the Drinmore Novice Chase and the Hatton’s Grace Hurdle, became part of Bar One Racing’s sponsorship portfolio.

 We look forward to seeing you there.

 Here are PROFILES on each of the runners for Sunday’s three Grade 1 races at Fairyhouse, with selections.

 The €120,000 Grade 1 BarOneRacing.com Hatton’s Grace Hurdle, 2m3f130y